CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

-# Create c6a.(anysize) EC2 instance using Public AMI
+# Create c6a.2xlarge EC2 instance using the AWS Command Line

 ## Size of instance determines number of cores

 ```
 c6a.2xlarge EC2 instance contains 4 cores, sized to run the 12LISTOS-training Benchmark
-c6a.8xlarge EC2 instance contains 16 cores, sized to run the 12NE3 Benchmark
-c6a.48xlarge EC2 instance contains 96 cores, sized to run the 12US1 Benchmark
 ```

 ### Public AMI contains the software and data to run CMAQv5.4+

 The input data for the 12US1, 12NE3, and 12LISTOS-training benchmarks was transferred from the AWS Open Data Program and installed on the EBS volume.

-This chapter describes how to configure and create the c6a.(anysize) ec2 instance.

-See chapter 3 for instructions to run CMAQv5.4 for the benchmark cases on a single VM.

 ### Verify that you can see the public AMI on the us-east-1 region.